maxdemirdilek/maxdemirdilek.github.io/_pages/research.md

 - Part of the <a href="/assets/pdf/Frobenius_relation-first_part.stl" download="Frobenius_relation1.stl">LD-Frobenius relation</a>.
 - Other part of the <a href="/assets/pdf/Frobenius_relation-second_part.stl" download="Frobenius_relation2.stl">LD-Frobenius relation</a>.

-Display your downloaded .STL files here:
+Display your downloaded STL files here:

 <iframe id="vs_iframe" src="https://www.viewstl.com/?embedded" style="border:0;margin:0;width:100%;height:100%;"></iframe>

-I created the .STL files with homotopy.io.
-Unfortunately, the .STL file format does not support colors.
+I created the STL files with homotopy.io.
+Unfortunately, the STL file format does not support colors.
 Thus, the files for the right and left distributor are also those for the associator and its inverse.